 - Spices – turmeric, cinnamon, cloves, ginger, vanilla, and/or spirulina.

 My post 5 Ways to Prepare Nutritious Porridge describes different preparation methods, including using soaked grains instead of flakes or groats.
-Should you want to go even deeper in porridge world also read 9-Step Guide to Preparing Balanced Porridge.
+Should you want to go even deeper into porridge world, read 9-Step Guide to Preparing Balanced Porridge.

 Lunches and Dinners